-MA: One thing about teaching, and for that matter poetry and writing, is that in my experience there are two very different processes.
-There is writing and teaching that comes from the intellect, from knowledge we have studied and understood with the mind and therefore can share with others.
-And there is knowledge that comes from the universal source.
-Each of these types of knowledge and teaching have there place but they are very different.
+"One thing about teaching, and for that matter, poetry, and writing, is that in my experience there are two very different processes.
+There is writing and teaching that comes from the intellect, from the knowledge we have studied and understood with the mind and therefore can share with others.
+And there is the knowledge that comes from the Universal Source.
+Each of these types of knowledge and teaching has there place but they are very different.